 “Can you get toned, can you get strong, can you get a good workout with resistance bands and hit weight-loss goals?
-Absolutely,” Mundinger said.
+Absolutely,” Mundinger says.

 How do I start working out with resistance bands?

 All you need is a set of bands and something stable to fasten them to.
-Emphasis on stable: if you try to anchor them to a table leg, “unless it’s like an oak table that seats 12 you’re going to pull the table over,” she said.
+Emphasis on stable: If you try to anchor them to a table leg, “unless it’s like an oak table that seats 12 you’re going to pull the table over,” Mundinger says.
 Think a banister or post, or if you actually have a home gym, a squat rack.

 Are there disadvantages to resistance band exercises?

-“It's hard to know exactly how much resistance you're pulling with,” Mundinger said, so people who really want to be scientific about the amount of weight they're lifting won’t be able to do that.
-They’re also not as helpful for training power moves like Olympic lifts, she said.
+“It's hard to know exactly how much resistance you're pulling with,” Mundinger says, so people who really want to be scientific about the amount of weight they're lifting won’t be able to do that.
+They’re also not as helpful for training power moves like Olympic lifts, she adds.